Skip to main content

 PSE takes a holistic approach to the evolving risk of wildfires by operating and improving our infrastructure to create an electric system that is reliable, resilient, and above all, safe.

-PSE's Wildfire Risk Management Program includes our year-round work to prevent wildfires by:
+PSE's Wildfire Risk Management Program includes our year-round work to reduce wildfire risk by:

 • Investing in projects to strengthen our infrastructure.

-• Utilizing tools and new technologies to enhance situational awareness.
+• Utilizing real-time data and new technologies to enhance situational awareness.

 • Partnering with emergency responders, local organizations, and our customers to build more resilient communities.